kaiachain/kaia-docs/docs/learn/computation/debug-tracing.md

 ### Connecting to Kafka

 Prepare a Kafka cluster first.
-Below is an example docker compose but you can use any Kafka installation with any topic.
+You can test chaindatafetcher with below example docker compose configuration, but you can use any Kafka installation.
 However, only the ____ authentication is currently supported.

 ```yaml
 # Test kafka docker-compose.yml.
 Not for production.